 The survey underscores the importance that investors attach to companies’ governance as a constant.
 While companies’ carbon emissions lead the list of top ESG factors that investors say they explicitly consider, the structure of boards and ownership, board diversity, the quality of financial reporting and the independence of board chairs represent five of the top seven factors.

-Climate change tops the list of sustainability factors that institutional investors say they explicitly consider in investment decisions
+The top 7 sustainability factors that institutional investors explicitly consider

 Overall, 68% of investors say that governance matters most in their investment decisions, compared with nearly one-quarter (23%) who rank environmental factors as most important and just 2% who say that social factors matter most.
 Still, more than half (57%) of investors rank the security and privacy of data (a social issue) as among the top ESG factors they explicitly consider.